-- 14 The City will establish a tracking and reporting system to evaluate the efficacy of GHG reduction and - adaptation actions.
-This transparent system will help maintain the public's trust and ensure the equitable - 16 distribution of climate-related projects among our communities.
-As part of the monitoring process, the - 17 Sustainability Coordinator will annually report to the City Council on progress made based on key metrics - 18 for GHG reduction and resiliency.
-The 2024 annual report will include updated GHG inventories, which - 19 are critical to determining whether City actions are yielding the desired results.
-And in 2025, the - 20 Coordinator will share an in-depth update to the CARP with new recommendations for 2025-2030 and - 21 goals for 2050.
+The City will establish a tracking and reporting system to evaluate the efficacy of GHG reduction and adaptation actions.
+This transparent system will help maintain the public's trust and ensure the equitable distribution of climate-related projects among our communities.
+As part of the monitoring process, the Sustainability Coordinator will annually report to the City Council on progress made based on key metrics for GHG reduction and resiliency.
+The 2024 annual report will include updated GHG inventories, which are critical to determining whether City actions are yielding the desired results.
+And in 2025, the Coordinator will share an in-depth update to the CARP with new recommendations for 2025-2030 and achieving net zero GHG emissions.